-But I remember it with large windows, like eyes on the garden, than in the first years of the twentieth century turned it in a conservatory.
+But I remember it with large windows, like eyes on the garden, which in the early years of the twentieth century turned it in a conservatory.
 When I considered opening the historical house to guests, I had no doubts: the name could only be la Serra, the conservatory.
 Sunlight floods through the windows into the rooms and heats up even the coldest winters.
-There is no better therapy against stress and bad mood.
+There is no better therapy against stress and grouchiness.

 REST The two rooms

-Facing south, very bright, both rooms overlook the garden and have their own private bathroom.
+Facing south, and consequently sun-kissed, both rooms overlook the garden and have their own private bathroom.
 They are decorated with family-owned furniture that has been lovingly restored and mixed with objects and books – so many books – that come from my house (and life) in Milan.